dnsimple/dnsimple-developer/content/v2/domains/research.md

 Responds with [HTTP 400](/v2/#bad-request) if the domain research request is invalid.

 Responds with [HTTP 401](/v2/#unauthorized) in case of authentication issues.

+Responds with [HTTP 429](/v2/#too-many-requests) if the account has reached its [monthly request cap](#monthly-request-cap).
+The response includes a `Retry-After` header set to the time at which the cap resets.